In 13 years of marriage, I’ve learned a thing or two about marriage. Actually, here are 13 things I’ve learned in marriage …

 But I’ve learned so much since our newlywed days.
 We’ve grown together so much.
 And in 13 years of marriage, I’ve learned a thing or two about marriage – or, actually, 13 things …

 1. Marriage can improve over time.

 I love my husband more today that I did on our wedding day.
 I know him better.
 We’re closer than we were on that January day in 2003.
 We are better friends.
 We can finish each other’s thoughts and sentences because we just know.
 We are a far better team.
+We understand each other so much better.
 While our marriage wasn’t ever rocky at the beginning, it’s better now than it was 13 years ago.